-Author has written 173 stories for Star Wars, Digimon, Inkheart, Zoids, Fullmetal Alchemist, Avatar: Last Airbender, Star Wars, Bible, Portal, Code Geass, Mass Effect, Doctor Who, Assassin's Creed, Halo, Jade Empire, Star Wars: The Clone Wars, Red vs. Blue, Marvel, Tron, Wreck-It Ralph, Pacific Rim, Legend of Korra, Pokémon, Star Wars Rebels, and Destiny.
+Author has written 180 stories for Star Wars, Digimon, Inkheart, Zoids, Fullmetal Alchemist, Avatar: Last Airbender, Star Wars, Bible, Portal, Code Geass, Mass Effect, Doctor Who, Assassin's Creed, Halo, Jade Empire, Star Wars: The Clone Wars, Red vs. Blue, Marvel, Tron, Wreck-It Ralph, Pacific Rim, Legend of Korra, Pokémon, Star Wars Rebels, Destiny, and Mad Max.

 "They're making stuff up!" - Luke Skywalker and the Shadows of Mindor